-Levasseur currently represents Robina Asti, a ninety-two-year-old WWII veteran and flight instructor in a challenge to the Social Security Administration’s denial of her survivor’s benefits.
+Levasseur represented Robina Asti, a 92-year-old WWII veteran and flight instructor in a successful challenge to the Social Security Administration’s denial of her survivor’s benefits.
 Levasseur was lead counsel in McCreery v.
 Don’s Valley Market, which resulted in a landmark $50,000 settlement before the Equal Employment Opportunity Commission for a transgender woman fired from her job as grocery clerk in a South Dakota market after she took steps to transition in the workplace.
 He was co-counsel in Esquivel v.
 Oregon, a case resulting in settlement removing discriminatory restrictions on transition-related health care for all transgender employees of the State of Oregon.
 He also served as co-counsel in Fields v.
 Smith, a federal case successfully challenging a Wisconsin law barring its Department of Corrections from providing medically necessary care to transgender inmates.

 Prior to joining Lambda Legal, Levasseur was the first staff attorney for Transgender Legal Defense & Education Fund, where he advocated for transgender equal rights through test-case litigation, public policy efforts, community organizing and public education.
 Prior to that, Levasseur served for two years as law clerk to 12 Justices of the Massachusetts Superior Court.